Genome Visualisation and Annotation

 Exercise: Searching with BLAST

-1. Perform BLAST analysis of one of your extracted 16S genes against the 16S_ribosomal_RNA database.
+1. Perform BLAST analysis of one of your extracted marker genes against the relevant database.
 Interrogate the output using ‘less’.

 2. Re-run the BLAST analysis with the output format parameter set to a customised -outfmt 6, which will output the data into a tablular format (often useful for subsequent analyses).
 Call the output something different so as not to overwrite the previous one.
 Interrogate the output using ‘less’.
 Can you see the difference to previously?
 How easy do you find it to read and interpret?